Back to Blog

 Compare Your Tax Options

-Use our Malta Salary Calculator to see the difference between standard tax rates and what you'd pay under the HQP scheme.
+Use our Expatriate Tax Calculator to see the difference between standard tax rates and what you'd pay under the HQP scheme.